linas/archeo/atoms/catalog/README.md

 Catalog Agent
 -------------
 The catalog agent is a file system crawler that will walk over assorted filesystems, and catalog what it finds there.
-See the older [catalog README](../../src/catalog/) for a better, more comprehensive description.

-In short, the goal is to log the hostname, the filepath, the content hash and the crawl date.
+The goal is to log the hostname, the filepath, the content hash and the date of the crawl.
-* The hostname allows the system to look at data scattered over many computers.
-Together with the filepath, this is more or less a URL.
+* The hostname allows the system to look at files scattered over many computers.
+Together with the filepath, this is recorded as a single URL.
 * The content hash is a file "fingerprint": two files with the same content hash are almost surely identical.
 The hash is not meant to be crypto-secure; its meant only to make it easy to find files with